iliasZh/coding-challenges/README.md

 # Coding challenges

-These are some of coding challenges that I've done
+These are some of coding challenges that I've done.